Rule of recognition

 The validity of a legal system is independent from its efficacy.
 A completely ineffective rule may be a valid one - as long as it emanates from the rule of recognition.
 But to be a valid rule, the legal system of which the rule is a component must, as a whole, be effective.
 According to Hart, any rule that complies with the rule of recognition is a valid legal rule.
 For example, if the rule of recognition were "what Professor X says is law", then any rule that Professor X spoke would be a valid legal rule.

 It follows that the rule of recognition is but a factual acknowledgement of what is indeed law; as per the classic illustration of a bill passed by the legislative authority and assented to by a head-of-state.
 The fact that the bill has been made law in accordance with proper parliamentary procedure shall, in accordance with the Rule of Recognition, render it valid law.
 Again, this is primarily based on the fact of its existence in such manner.
 The judgment in R (Factortame Ltd) v Secretary of State for Transport (decided March 1989 to November 2000) represents an alteration of the Rule of Recognition, by confirming the incompatibility of UK legislation (the Merchant Shipping Act) with EU law, and deciding that the provisions of such law were to be disapplied by the UK courts if they contravened EU law.
 Sir William Wade, a renowned authority in British constitutional law, would confirm this view.
 Following Brexit, however, this view would maintain significance only as part of legal history.

+Criticism

+A criticism of Hart's rule of recognition is that it is not definitively possible to recognize a rule as having passed "...all the tests provided by the rule of recognition," whereby reliance upon defeasible reasoning as justification that a rule has passed "...all the tests provided by the rule of recognition..." may be fallible.